shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module8.md

-# Lab Scenario Preview: AI-900: Explore decision support
+# Lab Scenario Preview: PL-300: Explore decision support

-## Lab 01: Explore Cognitive Services
+## Lab 08: Create a Power BI Dashboard

 ### Lab overview

-In this lab, you will learn how cognitive services are provisioned and used.
+In this lab you will create the Sales Monitoring dashboard.

 ## Objective

-After completing this lab, you will be able to create an Anomaly Detector resource
+After completing this lab, you will be able to:

+- Pin visuals to a dashboard
+- Use Q&A to create dashboard tiles

 ## Architecture Diagram